VariusValinium22/se_project_react/README.md

 Technologies: React.js; Vite.js; HTML/CSS; BEM/semantic tags;

 GitHub Page: [link](https://variusvalinium22.github.io/se_project_react/)
 Backend Repo GitHub Page: [link](https://github.com/VariusValinium22/se_project_express)

 After building the backend project, we know have a mongodb attached that we can see items added through Postman and addItem button.

 LOCAL run: se_project_react: To run this project: npm run dev
 se_project_express: also have to run this cmd to run nodemon app.js: npm run dev

     make sure the location seeting is hot enough to display the mock data Postman renders. make sure you have items in mongoDB now that it is set up

-PROD run: there is no way to run this project in prod yet...till deployed in google cloud
-    Sprint 14: connect both apps
+PROD run: there is no way to run this project in prod yet...till deployed in google cloud Sprint 14: connect both apps
 Sprint 15: deploy both in google cloud for PROD

-THIS IS THE LINK TO THE BACKEND REPO!!!
-Backend Repo GitHub Page: https://github.com/VariusValinium22/se_project_express

 Domain Names:
 https://wtwr.flazzard.com